caramirezal/ensambleDeSequenciasFastq/README.md

 the assembled process were used to identify specie relationship.
 The best scores associate the provided sequences to *Giardia Lamblia* protozoa.
-The sequences were aligned to the [*Giardia lamblia*](https://www.ncbi.nlm.nih.gov/genome/genomes/26?) reference genome.
+Hence, the sequences were aligned to the [*Giardia lamblia*](https://www.ncbi.nlm.nih.gov/genome/genomes/26?) reference genome.